Forex-Trading-Group/Forex-trading-topics/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+🚀 Getting Started with Create React App
+This project was bootstrapped using Create React App, a popular toolchain for building modern single-page React applications without the hassle of manual configuration.

+📑 Scripts Available
+Inside the project directory, you can run the following commands:

+▶️ npm start
+Runs the app in development mode.

+Open http://localhost:3000 in your browser to preview 🚀.

+Hot reloading is enabled — changes you make will instantly update in the browser.

+Build errors and lint warnings will also appear in the console.

+🧪 npm test
+Launches the test runner in interactive watch mode.

+Runs only the tests related to changed files since the last commit.

+Learn more about testing in Running Tests.

+📦 npm run build
+Bundles the app into the build/ folder for production.

+Optimizes React for best performance:

+✅ Minified JavaScript & CSS

+✅ Filenames include unique content hashes

+✅ Ready-to-deploy static assets

+Learn more in Deployment Guide.

+⚡ npm run eject
+⚠️ Caution: This is a one-way operation!

+Copies all configuration files (Webpack, Babel, ESLint, etc.) into your project.

+Gives you full control over build configurations.

+Once ejected, you cannot go back.

+Suitable only when customization is required beyond CRA’s defaults.

+👉 Most projects never need eject.
+Stick with the curated toolset unless absolutely necessary.

+📚 Learn More
+📘 Create React App Documentation

+⚛️ React Official Documentation

+🔧 Advanced Guides
+CRA supports advanced features out of the box.
+Explore detailed docs:

+✂️ Code Splitting

+📊 Bundle Size Analysis

+📱 Progressive Web Apps

+⚙️ Advanced Configuration

+🌍 Deployment Best Practices

+🐞 Troubleshooting Common Issues

+🎨 Project Philosophy
+Zero Config: Start coding immediately without worrying about setup.

+Modern Stack: JSX, ES6+, TypeScript, Flow, and CSS autoprefixing.

+Scalable Setup: Optimized builds, service worker support, and testing tools built-in.

+✅ Best For
+CRA is a great fit if you are:

+🧑🎓 Learning React in a ready-to-use environment

+💻 Building small to mid-sized single-page applications

+🔬 Prototyping or testing React libraries and components

+For larger or highly customized projects, consider frameworks like Next.js or Vite.